PortSwigger/429-bypasser/Readme.md

    - Click on the OK button.

 2. **Intercepting Traffic**:
-   - In the 429 Bypasser tab added at the top of the page, you can see the requests this extension sends.
+   - In the 429 Bypasser tab added at the top of the Burp Suite, you can see the requests this extension sends.
 You can also sort the sent requests based on the Status Code column so that you can easily find the desired request if this limitation is bypassed.

 ## Methods Explained
 ### Add Custom Headers